-If you're worried a dog belonging to someone else has been mistreated, you might see signs in the animal's physical condition or living environment.
-For example, multiple wounds or signs of several healed wounds can indicate ongoing abuse.
+If you're worried a dog belonging to someone else has been mistreated, you might see signs that a dog has been abused in the animal's physical condition or living environment.
+For example, multiple wounds, wounds that appear untreated, or signs of wounds in different stages of healing can indicate ongoing abuse.
 Trouble walking also can suggest physical abuse.

 In addition, the way an animal lives can be evidence of overall neglect.
 This could include being chained up outside in inclement weather or without food and clean water, or housed in dangerous or unsanitary conditions.
 Dogs may appear too skinny and appear sick or unwell.
 Neglected dogs may have an unhealthy, dull, or matted coat or fur loss.
 You may also notice overgrown nails or that the dog's collar is too tight.